MA2592021/bookmark_apis-nestJs/README.md

 Sure!
-Here’s a Markdown-compatible version of the README file for your `README.md`:
+Here’s an updated version of the README file that includes the section for running the application using npm commands:

 ---